adstads1/adstads1.github.io/README.md

-# First ever website!
+# Portfolio Website

----
+This portfolio website replaces my first previous portfolio website created back in 2017.

-This was the first ever website that I've created in my life back in 2016.
+Click [here](adstads1.github.io) to be redirected to the live Portfolio Website.

 The website is a very basic portfolio website with basic elements.